gramps-project/gramps-web-docs/docs/en/features/index.md

 ## And more

 - **Notifications and background tasks** – imports, exports, reports and index rebuilds run in the background, with progress and errors collected in one place
-- **Anniversaries in your calendar** – subscribe to your family's birthdays and anniversaries from any calendar app
 - **Tags, bookmarks and history** – organize objects with colour-coded tags and get back to what you were working on
 - **Bulk editing** – select multiple objects in the list views to delete them at once, or merge duplicate objects
 - **Customizable list views** – choose which columns to show, and filter by text, tag, or privacy